 - If your climate experiences freezing temperatures in the winter – adjust your water level four to six inches below the skimmer and tile.

 - Drain pool lines and add antifreeze.

-- Drain the filter, blow out the plumbing lines and remove all freeze plugs.
+- Drain your filter, blow out the plumbing lines and remove all freeze plugs.

 - Turn off all power breakers.

 - Turn off all unused equipment and cover to protect from snow and ice damage.

 - If needed, remove unused hoses.
-Store hoses and flow meters in a safe, secure place.
+Store hoses and Air Flow Meters in a safe, secure place.